isomerpages/mlaw-corp/news/press-releases/_posts/2024-05-15-post-Official Visit to Philippines by SPS.md

 ---
-title: Official Visit to Philippines by SPS
+title: Official Visit to Philippines by Senior Parliamentary Secretary of Ministry of Health and Ministry of Law Mdm Rahayu Mahzam
 permalink: /official-visit-to-philippines-by-sps/
 date: 2024-05-15
 layout: post